 Georgetown is a very small city located in the state of Illinois.
 With a population of 3,026 people and just one neighborhood, Georgetown is the 465th largest community in Illinois.
-Georgetown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Georgetown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Georgetown is a blue-collar town, with 44.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Georgetown, you'll notice that it is more blue-collar than most other communities in America.
+44.79% of Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Georgetown is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Georgetown who work in sales jobs (12.98%), office and administrative support (11.13%), and teaching (9.91%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.47% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.